dcotelo/ChartImpact/CLOUDFLARE_PAGES.md

 - **Root directory**: `frontend`
 - **Node version**: 20 (automatically detected from .node-version)

+### ⚠️ Important: Deploy Command
+**DO NOT** specify a custom deploy command.
+Leave it empty or use the default.
+Cloudflare Pages automatically handles Next.js deployment after the build completes.

 ### Environment Variables

 Add these in Cloudflare Pages dashboard (Settings > Environment variables):